baendlorel/to-assigned/README.md

 ### `toAssigned(...sources: any[]): any`

 - **sources**: Any number of source objects.
 Non-object arguments are ignored.
-- **Returns**: A new object, array, function, or special object (Map/Set/...) with all enumerable properties from the sources, and prototype/type inherited from the first source.
+- **Returns**: A new object, array, function, or special object (Map/Set/...) with all enumerable properties from the sources, and prototype/type inherited from the first non-primitive source (see above for rules).

 ## License